federgraph/RiggVar-RG38/README.md

 I do not have easy access to a boat any more and have focused on the programming aspect of the project because I found that interesting in itself.

-Adapt the project for the 470 class in Trimm 470?
+Do you want to adapt the project for the 470 class?
 Please tell me if a branch is needed.

 ## About the sibling projects